-• For fresh installations, we recommend you refer to this article for a quick installation.
+- For fresh installations, we recommend you refer to this article for a quick installation.
 This article steps through how to install and configure the Linux VDA by using easy install.
-Easy

-- Easy install does not support domain joining using Quest. - To create non-domain joined VDAs, you must use Machine Creation Services (MCS).
-For more information, see Create non-domain-joined Linux VDAs. - To learn about features available for non-domain-joined VDAs, go to Non-domain-joined VDAs.
+Easy install saves time and labor and is less error-prone than manual installation.
+It helps you set up a running environment of the Linux VDA by installing the necessary packages and customizing the configuration files automatically. - To create non-domain joined VDAs, you can use both Machine Creation Services (MCS) and easy install.
+For more information, see Create non-domain-joined Linux VDAs using MCS and Create a non-domain-joined Linux VDA using easy install (preview). - To learn about the features available for non-domain-joined VDAs, go to Non-domain-joined VDAs.